- Full-day trip to Sachsenhausen concentration camp from Berlin

 - Explore the camp with an expert historian as your guide

-- See Sachsenhausen’s main sites of interest like the punishment cells and gas chambers
+- Visit sites such as the punishment cells and gas chambers

 - Hear tales of prisoner bravery as well as the chilling atrocities that took place at the camp